sharmapn/MapSafe-QGIS-plugin/README.md

 D:\QGIS>(python -m) pip install pyqt-switch
 ```

+2. Download the plugin zip file from the  https://github.com/sharmapn/MapSafe-QGIS-plugin
+3. Install plugin in QGIS
+4. There should be an .env file in the installed plugin directory (a sample one is attached).
+    You should change the parameters (especially the Working Directory) in this file directly by editing it.
+    In my machine, it was C:\Users/Dainyarnava/AppData/Roaming/QGIS/QGIS3\profiles\default/python/plugins\mapsafe/.env
+    Or you can change it from the "Set ENV values" button from the plugin's top right.

 Full details are at https://sharmapn.github.io/MapSafeQGISGeoPrivPlugin/gettingstarted.html

 Plugin version 1.0 and above can only be used in QGIS version 3.